aeon-toolkit/aeon/docs/getting_started.md

 package.
 If you want help with scikit-learn you may want to view [their getting started guides](https://scikit-learn.org/stable/getting_started.html).

-`aeon` is an open source toolkit for learning from time series.
+`aeon` is an open-source toolkit for learning from time series.
 It provides access to the very latest algorithms for time series machine learning, in addition to a range of classical techniques for the following learning tasks: